magniff/watch/README.md

                assert isinstance(value, str)
        self.mappings = mappings
 ```
-Note, that you should perform these assertions each time you set `mappings` attribute to keep your state consistent.
+Also, mind that you will have to perform these assertions each time this `mappings` attribute is set.
 `watch` provides a much cleaner way to define an attribute validator:
 ```python3
 import watch